jakiki6/ruminater/README.md

 (Yes, you could abuse ruminant to copy files by running `function cp() { ruminant --extract 0 $2 $1 }` in bash and then using the function as `cp`.)

+You can also specify `--extract-all` in order to extract all blobs to the "blobs" directory.

 # Ruminant can't parse xyz
 Feel free to send me a sample so I can add a parser for it :)